DataShades/ckanext-textcaptcha/README.md

 ## Config Settings

-1. Add ``ckan.textcaptcha.url`` option to the ``/etc/ckan/default/production.ini`` that defines textcapthca api url.
+1. Add ``ckan.textcaptcha.url`` option to the ``/etc/ckan/default/production.ini`` that defines textcaptcha api url.
 For example http://api.textcaptcha.com/YOUR_EMAIL.json

 ## Development Installation

-To install CKAN Galleries for development, activate your CKAN virtualenv and
+To install CKAN TextCaptcha for development, activate your CKAN virtualenv and
 do:

      $ python setup.py develop